 A2 VMs

-- You don't receive sustained use discounts and flexible committed use discounts for VMs that use A2 Standard machine types.
+- You don't receive sustained use discounts and flexible committed use discounts for VMs that use an A2 Standard machine types.

 - The A2 Standard machine type is only available on the Cascade Lake platform.